ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 The blocks have several attributes:

-- a signaling system that corresponds to that displayed by its first signal.
+- A signaling system that corresponds to that displayed by its first signal.
-- a **path**, which is a list of direction + detector pairs (just like route paths)
+- A **path**, which is a list of direction + detector pairs (just like route paths).
-- an **entry signal**, (optional when the block starts from a buffer stop)
+- An **entry signal**, (optional when the block starts from a buffer stop).
-- **intermediate signals**, if any (only used by systems with distant signals)
+- **Intermediate signals**, if any (only used by systems with distant signals).
-- an **exit signal**, (optional when the block ends at a buffer stop)
+- An **exit signal**, (optional when the block ends at a buffer stop).

 The path is expressed from detector to detector so that it can be overlayed with the route graph.

 A few remarks:

-- there can be multiple blocks with the same path, as long as they have different signaling systems.
+- There can be multiple blocks with the same path, as long as they have different signaling systems.
 Trains only use a block at a time, and ignore others.
-- blocks do not have a state: one can rely on the dynamic state of the zones that make it up
+- Blocks do not have a state: one can rely on the dynamic state of the zones that make it up.
-- blocks are used to figure out which signals protect which zones in a given context
+- Blocks are used to figure out which signals protect which zones in a given context.

 # Design of signals